Fly Short Distances Using Fewer Miles by Taking Advantage of Distance-Based Frequent Flyer Programs (2021)

 True distance-based programs

-While some region-based programs offer short distance awards, other frequent flyer programs are truly distance-based.
+While some region-based programs offer special short distance awards, other frequent flyer programs are always distance-based.
 They calculate the required number of miles based on the distance you are flying, rather than the regions you are flying between.

 - If you want to take advantage of a distance-based program, you’ll usually need to fly on a Oneworld airline, such as American Airlines, British Airways, Cathay Pacific, JAL, or Qantas.
 Understanding Airline Alliances.